jacobkap/crimebythenumbers/docs/index.md

 ---
 knit: "bookdown::render_book"
-title: "R 4 Criminology"
+title: "R for Criminology"
+date: "2019-08-27"
-author: ["Jacob Kaplan"]
+author: "Jacob Kaplan"
 bibliography: [packages.bib]
 biblio-style: apalike
 link-citations: yes
 colorlinks: yes
-description: "These notes introduce the programming language R and are meant for undergrads or graduate students studying criminology.
-R is a programming language that is well-suited to the type of work frequently done in criminology - taking messy data and turning it into useful information such as cleaning the data, graphing it, or running statistical tests on the data.
+description: "This book introduces the programming language R and is meant for undergrads or graduate students studying criminology.
+R is a programming language that is well-suited to the type of work frequently done in criminology - taking messy data and turning it into useful information.
 While R is a useful tool for many fields of study, this book focuses on the skills criminologists should know and uses crime data for the example data sets."
 url: "https://r4crim.com"
 cover-image: "Ruby-throated_HummingBird.jpg"
 fontsize: 12pt
-github-repo: jacobkap/r4crim
+github-repo: "jacobkap/r4crim"
 site: bookdown::bookdown_site
 documentclass: book
 ---